-A CBEST Information Bulletin is available in the office of Testing Services.
+A CBEST Information Bulletin is available in the office of Testing Services, Hole Memorial, room 101.
 Sunday testing is available on specified dates for Saturday-Sabbath keepers.

 DEGREE PROGRAMS

 Undergraduate teacher preparation The Bachelor of Arts and Bachelor of Science degrees applicable to elementary or secondary teaching are available primarily through the College of Arts and Sciences, with supporting professional components and advisement provided by the Department of Curriculum and Instruction.